joshbrew/graphscript/docs/Graph.md

         .run(node,...args) //<--- runs the node sequence starting from the given node, returns a promise that will spit out the final result from the tree if any

         .runAsync(node,...args) //force the operation to return as a promise for cleaner chaining

-        ._run(node,origin,...args) //the syntax-correct run call we use internally, it's pretty useful sometimes

         .removeTree(node) // remove a node tree by head node